Juric00/dalmARTSY-webshop/README.md

 ========================================================================================================================================
 Once the installation is completed, launch the web application after it is builded successfully and start exploring dalmARTSY webshop.

-The dalmARTSY webshop has a user-friendly interface that allows customers to browse, search, and purchase original art pieces.
+The dalmARTSY webshop has a user-friendly interface that allows customers to search original art pieces.
 The home page displays featured paintings and allows customers to filter paintings by categories.
 Customers can view the details of each painting by clicking on 'Check dalmART' button.

-dalmART_IT (Admin Authority)

-Log In as ADMIN:
-email:
-password:

-This will allow you access to manipulate all products, categories, styles and users. aaaaa